gigascience/gigadb-website/docs/sop/RESTORE_DATABASE_BACKUP_IN_S3.md

 ## Procedure

-Log into the bastion server.
+Change directory to `/path/to/gigascience/gigadb-website/ops/infrastructure/envs/live` and log into the bastion server.
 You can find its address from the AWS console when logged in as the `Gigadb` IAM user.
 You can also get the bastion server public IP address this way:
 ```
 $ terraform output
 ec2_bastion_private_ip = "10.xx.x.xxx"